 All cars have issues, and sadly Tesla is no exception.
 We set out below what we believe to be the most common issues with the cars and just as importantly, how Tesla are responding to the problems.

 Tesla used to pride themselves on offering exemplary customer service, today the situation is more complex.
-The staff are usually willing to help but delays of up to 3 months to get an appointment, the denial by Tesla on certain issues citing 'within tolerance' and the refusal to accept and address some significant design defects are now all too common.
+The staff are usually willing to help but delays to get an appointment, the denial by Tesla on certain issues citing 'within tolerance' and the refusal to accept and address some significant design defects are now all too common.
 Not all owners suffer from problems, some cars will be fine and some owners have a lower expectation or greater tolerance to issues, but we feel Tesla are leaning on the goodwill of Tesla owners too much at times.
+Tesla are also coming under increasing pressure from various bodies to address certain issues and issue recalls.
+It is disappointing that a company that sets out to do things differently and better than what went before seem to be adopting every trick in the book to avoid taking responsibility for design defects.